 Start at your feet and brush upwards, always working towards the heart.
 Move to the hands, brushing upwards towards your shoulders.
 Next, brush your stomach, using the brush in a circular clockwise motion.
 Be gentle, it’s more like stroking than firm pressure, don’t press too hard and avoid using a brush with harsh bristles.

 Body brushing shouldn’t be painful and to get the best results, using a soft-bristled brush and soft strokes will achieve the best results.
 Brush every day for a couple of minutes, just before you jump into the shower or bath.

 I’ve also recently read that using an ionic body brush which is a combination of natural bristles and copper wire, can also help to rebalance our electromagnetic energy field, helping to make us feel less sluggish and more energised.

-Our own electromagnetic energy can disturbed by external forces, such mobile phones, microwaves and laptops, which all emit forms of radiation.
+Our own electromagnetic energy can be disturbed by external forces, such as mobile phones, microwaves, and laptops, which all emit forms of radiation.
 Ionic Body Brushes, £29.95, are available from Annemarie Borlind.

 Hope these natural health remedies help you through the winter months!

-Looking for early Christmas presents?
-These Natural Wellness Boxes make a lovely gift!
+These Natural Wellness Boxes are lovely for winter and make a lovely gift!

 |Natalie Shirlaw is passionate about healthy living and writes posts about wellbeing.
 If you enjoyed this article, be sure to pin it or share it!|